WeblateOrg/weblate/docs/admin/projects.rst

 Automatic creation of components
 --------------------------------

-In case you have project with dozen of translation files, you might want to import them automatically.
+In case you have project with dozen of translation files (eg. for different Gettext domains or parts of Android apps), you might want to import them automatically.
 This can be either achieved from command line using :djadmin:`import_project` or :djadmin:`import_json` or by installing :ref:`addon-weblate.discovery.discovery` addon.